bryaneadams/myblog/content/post/2019-10-16-cnn-with-keras.md

 #### Pooling

-Pooling layer is responsible for reducing the spatial size of the Convolved Feature.
+Pooling layer is responsible for reducing the spatial size of the Convoluted Feature.
 This is to decrease the computational power required to process the data through dimensionality reduction.
 Furthermore, it is useful for extracting dominant features which are rotational and positional invariant, thus maintaining the process of effectively training of the model.

 ```python
 model.add(MaxPooling2D((2,2)))
 ```

 In this case the `Max Pooling` will reduce the dimensionality by half.
-We stareted with `28 x 28`.
+We started with `28 x 28`.
 Each convoluted layer will be `26 x 26` and with a pooling of `(2,2)` the pooled layers become `13 x 13`.
 Below is an example of how `Max Pooling` works.
 It takes the max value out of a `2x2` matrix.

 <img src = "Pooling.PNG">

 ### Add another Max Pooling layer becuase it makes it work a lot better

-Now the layers dimensions will change from `13 x 13` to `6 x 6` becuase $13$ is odd.
+Now the layers dimensions will change from `13 x 13` to `6 x 6` because $13$ is odd.

 ```python